trondal/sqllogger/README.md

+# In development now as 31 jan 2018.

 # SQL CUD Log

 Tail the mysql log into this program and view all CUD (Create, update, delete) queries in different colours.
 The program ignores SELECT statements.